-This publication was based on the original set of parts used during the recording session and Russ Garcia's pencil score - this is not a transcription.
+This publication is not a transcription - it has been based on the original set of parts used during the recording session as well as Russ Garcia's pencil score.

 Acknowledgments:

 Special thanks to Wynton Marsalis, Lisa Cohen, Ricky Riccardi, The Louis Armstrong House Museum, Jackie Harris and the Louis Armstrong Educational Foundation, Inc. for granting us permission to publish this arrangement.